telerik/maui-docs/controls/collectionview/empty-template.md

 The CollectionView allows you to specify a template that the control will use when the `ItemsSource` is null or the collection is empty.
 In this way, you notify the user that no data is available to display.

-CollectionView exposes the following properties:

-* `EmptyStyle`(`Style` with target type `ItemsEmptyView`)&mdash;Specifies the style applied to the empty content when the control contains no data.
-* `EmptyTemplate`(`DataTemplate`)&mdash;Defines the content of the view which is shown when in the CollectionView has no items.
+* `EmptyContentTemplate`(`DataTemplate`)&mdash;Defines the content of the view which is shown when in the view has no items.

+* `EmptyContentDisplayMode`&mdash;Defines the modes for displaying empty content.
+The property have two modes:
+       - `ItemsSourceNull`&mdash;Displays the empty content view only when the `ItemsSource` is null.
+       - `ItemsSourceNullOrEmpty`&mdash;Displays the empty content view when `ItemsSource` is null or when the source is empty(has zero items).

 ## Example: Defining the EmptyTemplate in the CollectionView